From relaxing spa treatments to historical neighborhoods and stunning views, there are a ton of memorable things to do in Granada, Spain.

-To have this same experience, go to Makuto Hostel in the Albayzin and ask if they still include this stop on their free walking tour.
-I lead this tour when I worked in Granada, and got to know Galai during my time here.
+To have this same experience in the Sacromonte caves, go to Makuto Hostel in the Albayzin and ask if they still include this stop on their free walking tour.
+I lead this tour when I worked in Granada and got to know Galai during my time here.

-While my personal Realejo self-guided tour was a result of my trying to find Plaza Joe Strummer, it was an incredible discovery.
-This traditionally Jewish barrio is absolutely covered in murals and artwork, many with political messages, and many just for the sake of art.
+A traditionally Jewish barrio, the Realejo is absolutely covered in murals and artwork — some with political messages and many just for the sake of art.

 Plus, wandering around this neighborhood will give you unreal views of the Sierra Nevada.